Sins of the Father (TV series): Production

-The series was originally titled Nobody and was originally set to be an action drama series as announced on August 29, 2024 with Gerald Anderson taking the lead role in after a two-year break.
+The series was originally titled Nobody and was originally set to be an action drama series as announced on August 29, 2024, with Gerald Anderson taking the lead role in after a two-year break.
 On November 11, 2024, it has been confirmed that Jessy Mendiola has been added to the cast with JC de Vera and will be her acting comeback after 5 years with Benedict Mique and Rae Red originally set to direct.
-RK Bagatsing, Francine Diaz, and Seth Fedelin were also added to the cast on December 2024.
+RK Bagatsing, Francine Diaz, and Seth Fedelin were also added to the cast in December 2024.
 On March 25, 2025, a star studded cast were announced with a new title Sins of the Father which will now be expanded into a crime thriller mystery action drama with FM Reyes and Bjoy Balagtas at the helm.
 On August 13, 2025, Gerald Anderson made his first-ever debut as a director starting in an episode about one man vs 100 enemies.